Your library stays yours

 This philosophy already shows up in the product more as behaviour than as slogan.
 Managed local storage, clear file-presence states, remote access through your own network, recording imports that become proper library assets, and a refusal to frame everything as a subscription-friendly cloud convenience are all part of the same line of thought.

 The remaining work is mostly about consistency and depth.
-Every path, from metadata edits to remote downloads to future archival features, has to keep reinforcing the same promise: the music is not here on sufferance.
-It is here because it is yours, and the app's job is to help you live with that fact properly rather than smoothing it away.
+Every path, from metadata edits to remote downloads to future archival features, has to reinforce the same point: the music is here because it is yours.

 Analog to AirPlay